lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

  + The *Wait Time Affects Referrals* detail shows the connection between patient *Referral Rates*, patients *Waiting to Start* CC and *Target Wait Times* for patients.

- + For this activity of telling a systems story, our team is concerned patients are having to wait longer than the team would like to start Care Coordination.
+ + For this activity of telling a systems story, we are concerned patients are having to wait longer than we would like to start Care Coordination.

  +  So, we'll start this systems story with the *Referral Rate* - the green box.
 As a clinician you know that when *Referral Rates* increase, there is an increase in the back log of patients *Waiting to Start* a service, in this case CC.
    ++ As the patients *Waiting to Start* increases, the average *New Patient Wait Time* starts to climb.
 Note the plus sign from *Waiting to Start* to *New Patient Wait Time* which indicates they will move in the same direction.
 So, if the patients *Waiting to Start* decreases, the *New Patient Wait Time* will decrease also.
    ++ Let's continue with the assumption that *New Patient Wait Time* is increasing.
 As this wait time increases, it increases the *Effect of Wait Time on Referrals* which decreases the *Referral Rate* so referrals to CC begin to slow down.
    ++ Patients may be kept in or referred to other services so that they don't have to wait longer than the desired or target wait time for their first CC appointment.

- + In addition to running experiments around the team's Target Wait Time, this loop shows that we can also experiment with team decisions about Referral Rate.
+ + In addition to running experiments around our Target Wait Time, this loop shows that we can also experiment with team decisions about Referral Rate.
    ++ We can ask questions like, "If the Referral Rate to CC goes up by some percentage because we've started graduating patients more quickly from other services - but our Starting Rate in CC stays the same because we don't have any extra appointment slots for new patients - what will become the 'new normal' for New Patient Wait Times in CC?"

 **MEDICATION MANAGEMENT SYSTEMS STORY**